jelhub/scimgateway/README.md

 	- Add
 	- Layer7 (this is SCIM)
 	- Name = ScimGateway-8881
-	- Base URL = http://localhost:8881 (scimgateway running locally on CS using port 8881)
+	- Base URL = http://localhost:8881 (ScimGateway installed locally on Connector Server)
 - Add the new "Azure - ScimGateway" endpoint type
 	- Metadata - Import - "my-scimgateway\node_modules\scimgateway\resources\Azure - ScimGateway.xml"
 	- Select the datasource we created - ScimGateway-8881
-	- Enter password for the user defined in datasource (gwadmin/password)
+	- Enter password for the user defined in datasource (e.g. gwadmin/password)
 	- On the right - expand Provisioning Servers - your server - and logon
 	- Right Click "Endpoint Types", Create New Endpoint Type
-		- You may use default "Azure - ScimGateway" and click "OK" to create endpoint
+		- You may use default name "Azure - ScimGateway" and click "OK" to create endpoint

-Note, metafile "Azure - ScimGateway.xml" is based on CA "Azure - WSL7" with some minor adjustments like using Microsoft Graph attributes instead of Azure AD Graph attributes.
+Note, metafile "Azure - ScimGateway.xml" is based on CA "Azure - WSL7" with some minor adjustments like using Microsoft Graph API attributes instead of Azure AD Graph attributes.

 **Using the CA Provisioning Manager we have to configure**